 - Offer on-site childcare or a stipend to help cover childcare costs for parents.

 An example to learn from: Fivetran is a software company that provides many employee benefits to support work-life balance and well-being.
-For example, employees enjoy free lunches, 25 days of PTO per year, 2 days of VTO, and paid parental leave.
+For example, employees enjoy free lunches, 25 days of PTO per year, two days of VTO, and paid parental leave.
 Since many roles are largely remote, the company also provides home office reimbursements to ensure employees have everything they need to work comfortably in their own spaces.

 6. Allow more individual work flexibility.